MicrosoftDocs/globalization/globalization/keyboards/kbdogham.md

 ---
 title: Ogham Keyboard
-description: Topic containing an interactive representation of the Ogham Keyboard ms.date: 04/26/2021
+description: An interactive representation of the Windows Ogham keyboard.
+To see different keyboard states, click or move the mouse over the state keys. ms.date: 04/26/2021 ms.topic: ui-reference
 author: jowilco
 ---

 # Ogham Keyboard

 To see different keyboard states, move the mouse over state keys such as **Shift**, **Caps** or **AltGr**.
 You can also lock or unlock those keys by clicking them.

 <iframe src="kbdogham.html" height="300"></iframe>